-In the meantime be sure not to miss Michael Portillo's Hidden History of Britain on 4th May, which is likely to feature an incident from Armageddon.
+In the meantime you can still catch up with Episode 3 (Shepton Mallet Prison) from Michael Portillo's Hidden History of Britain on 4th May, which features me talking about an incident from Armageddon.

 It takes some insight to get inside another individual’s mind.
 Especially when he becomes a soldier and is forced to take part in a world war.

 Derek Nudd had the help of Eric: his father’s letters to his wife through most of World War II.
 This is essentially a human story.
 Not just a private to sergeant’s progress but a man’s tale told in his own words by a highly articulate (in civvy life a national journalist) observer of every human aspect of what goes on around him from the comical to the absurd to the tragic.